Positioning — what engrava is (and isn’t)

 | Retrieval model | Hybrid: FTS + vector + recency + priority + graph, fused | Varies; often vector + recency with managed pipelines | Usually buffer/window or a vector-store wrapper | Primarily vector similarity (some add keyword/hybrid) |

-| Graph | First-class typed/weighted edges that feed ranking | Some offer entity/graph memory | Generally no | Generally no |
+| Graph | First-class typed/weighted edges; consolidation edges widen the candidate pool by default, the 1-hop graph ranking signal is opt-in | Some offer entity/graph memory | Generally no | Generally no |

 | LLM-side extraction | None — you decide what to store | Often built in (auto fact-extraction/summarisation) | Sometimes, via chains | None |